 Writing your gratitude for all the good things that happen every day will help you see that your life is not only about the negatives, but also about the positives.
 It should be a part of your pursuit of calm and helps you shift your focus to start seeing all the great things that you already have all along.
-You will start to see how much potential you have.
+You will improve both your self awareness and self worth, and start to see how much potential you have.

 Writing is also a good therapy to calm your mind.

 You can also create new, better habits that can improve your well-being.
 Start daily meditation to clear your mind and increase your ability to focus.
 Couple that with workouts to strengthen your core, consume a healthier diet, and drink a lot of water.
 Other than getting a stronger and healthier body, you'll also have better sleep and less depression.